kusamanetwork/userguide/docs/start/claims.md

 7. Click on the DOT identicon to copy the address to the clipboard.
 <img src="../../img/polkadotui-copy-account-address.png" width=50% />

-### Using Enzyme browser wallet (Chrome only)
+### Using Enzyme browser wallet (Chrome or Brave only)

-1. Install the Enzyme browser wallet from the [Chrome store](https://chrome.google.com/webstore/detail/enzyme/amligljifngdnodkebecdijmhnhojohh).
+1. Install the Enzyme browser wallet from the [Chrome store](https://chrome.google.com/webstore/detail/enzyme/amligljifngdnodkebecdijmhnhojohh)(for Brave as well).
 Click `Add to Chrome` and confirm by clicking `Add extension` in the popup window.

 2. Accept the Terms of Use.